 Rubber on climbing shoes wears out fast.
-It’s made for grip and not for long term use.
-When you are new to climbing you’ll tend to be imprecise with your feet, scraping them up walls, moving around lots on grippy footholds, and using them a bunch will wear off the rubber much faster than usual.
+It’s made for grip and not for long-term use.
+When you are new to climbing you’ll tend to be imprecise with your feet.
+Scraping them up walls, re-arranging lots on grippy footholds, and using them a bunch will wear off the rubber much faster than usual.
 Beginner shoes tend to have more rubber on the soles and in key areas like the toe box for this reason.
 This means the shoes will last much longer and won’t need to be retired or resoled as fast as a more expensive, mid-range pair.

 Comfort is really important when you are starting to climb.
 You can injure your feet and hurt your toes really easily at first, and climbing in cramped shoes makes this much more likely to happen.
 As you get used to the tightness and know more about your foot shape you’ll know what to look for in the fit of your next shoe.

 Fit is the most important thing to take into account when buying shoes.
-There are many different shapes of feet, length, heel size, flatness/shape, and levels of comfort people are happy with.
+There are many different shapes of feet, heel sizes, arches, and levels of comfort people are happy with.